DuncanDHall/cd-final/technical-breakdown.md

 | void              | visualizeNetwork     | Graph<Node, Link> network | Creates a static image of the input network and displays it to the user.
 This should be rewritten to include node labels |
 | void              | visualize            | AODVEvents[] fullEvents | Not implemented yet, but this is the method that will provide the full animated version of the AODVEents.
 It will also need to be modified to take in the network topology |

+## Tests

+We included a couple of tests of the AODV algorithm in this repository to exemplify and verify the program.
+Below are summaries of each test file.

+### GraphTests

+This test group only has one test and is not automatic.
+It is solely a demonstration of the graph visualization technique the visualizer uses currently.

+### LinearNetworkTests

+This test group includes tests for linear networks only.

+#### makLinearNetwork(int numNodes)

+This helper function creates a linear network with the specified number of nodes, and nothing more!

+#### testLinearNetwork1 (Test)

+This first test is for only two nodes connected by a single edge, with one RawEvent expanded into 3 AODVEvents.

+#### testLinearNetwork2 (Test)

+This test is identical to the first, but with an extra node in between, with one RawEvent expanded into 6 AODVEvents.

+#### testLinearNetwork3 (Test)

+This test used the same topology as the second, but the RawEvent is sent from the first node to the second, with the third never recieving any messages (one RawEvent, 3 AODVEvents).